What is diabetic neuropathy?

 How is it treated?

-The type of treatment depends on your symptoms:
+Other treatment depends on your symptoms:

-It is common in diabetes to lose some feeling in your feet.
-You could have a sore or other foot problem without noticing it.
+When you have diabetes, you could have a sore or other foot problem without noticing it.
 Check your feet every day.
 An untreated problem on your foot can lead to a serious infection or even amputation.

 Be clear with your doctor about what is helping you feel better and what is not.
 You and your doctor can work together to find the treatment that helps you the most.